electronpass/electronpass-desktop/README.md

     sudo make install

+## Downloading binaries

+You can download already built binaries for linux.
+Go to the latest travis build and select one of the logs.
+At the bottom of the travis log, there is a curl command which uploads the binary to transfer.sh and outputs the download link.
+There are 3 different binaries (and 3 different links): AppImage, .deb and .rpm.
+All three have the needed qt dependencies and libelectronpass bundled in them.

 ## Graphical assets
 Icons in this project are displayed as a [Material Icons Font]().
 To preview and find their unicode representations use [CharacterMap](http://bluejamesbond.github.io/CharacterMap/) tool and load ttf file from app/res/fonts/.